PAST2212/domainthreat/README.md

 Daily Domain Monitoring for Brands and Mailing Domain Names

-**Current Version:** 3.20
+**Current Version:** 3.21

-## What's New in Version 3.20
+## What's New in Version 3.21
-- Added new feed for daily updated registered domains from [NRD project](https://github.com/xRuffKez/NRD).
-The provided 14-Day-Lists will be converted to a daily feed upon first download.
+- Better Subdomain Scan Operation in terms of sources, speed and progress visualization
-- Stronger IDN Detection Scope
+- other fixes

 ## Motivation